FirebirdSQL/jaybird/src/documentation/faq.md

 Which Java versions are supported?
 ----------------------------------

-Jaybird 4 supports Java 7, 8, 11 and 15.
+Jaybird 4 supports Java 7, 8, 11 and 17.
 Support for Java 9 and higher is
 limited to the latest LTS and current latest release, but in practice Jaybird should work on all Java 9+ versions.
+For the time being, both Java 11 and Java 17 are supported, but formal support for Java 11 may be dropped in a future point release.

 Jaybird 4 is the last version to support Java 7, support will be dropped with Jaybird 5.
 Java 8 support may be dropped from Jaybird 5 as well depending on